Student and College Financial Services

 Note: The first day of classes as scheduled by the campus shall be deemed to be the first day that any classes are offered, as scheduled by the campus' Academic Calendar Committee.
 The first day of the semester, quarter or other term, and the first week of classes for purposes of this section shall be deemed to have ended when seven calendar days, including the first day of scheduled classes, have elapsed.

 Refunds will normally be made by check, if no direct deposit authorization exists.
 Checks will be mailed to the last known permanent address that the College has for the person seeking the refund.
-Payments made by credit card will be refunded to that card when possible.
-Room, tuition and board refunds require two weeks for processing.
+Payments made by credit card will be refunded to that card.
+Room, tuition and board refunds require two to four weeks for processing.

 Once the semester begins, the College fee is nonrefundable, unless class is canceled by the College.